cisagov/ScubaGear/baselines/powerplatform.md

 7. If necessary (and possible) for the connector, click **Configure connector** at the top of the screen to change connector permissions.
 This allows greater flexibility for the agency to allow and block certain connector actions for additional customization.

 8. For the default environment, move all other connectors to the **Blocked** category.
-For non-blockable noted above, the Block action will be grayed out and a warning will appear.
+For non-blockable connectors noted above, the Block action will be grayed out and a warning will appear.

 9. At the bottom of the screen, select **Next** to move on.